jeno-lustyik/ssot-campaign-notes/Classes/Overall Class Fantasy.md

 ---

 ### **Corruption & Cleansing**
-- **Corruption Risk:** Only Aasimar/Tieflings trigger corruption when elevating runes (1 on a d20 roll).
+- **Corruption Risk:** Using Elevated/Empowered runes will result .
 - **Effects of Corruption:**
   - The rune becomes inert and cannot be used.
   - The user gains a **Corruption Token** (disadvantage on saves vs. Entropy/Hollow effects until cleansed).